Remote work in a different way: Ski-and-work

-We defined a list of points that we wanted to work on during Ski & Work in advance.
+We defined a list of points that we wanted to work on during ski-and-work in advance.
 Depending on the topic, different people were required.
 Accordingly, different groups were formed in the afternoons to deal either with these topics or with day-to-day business.

 From about 6 PM we turned to cooking together and from about 8 PM we finally slipped over to the evening discussions.
 These were also extremely valuable and important.
 Partly because we even managed to crack topics in the evening on which we only chewed around unsuccessfully during the day.

 Between 10 and 11 PM everybody went to bed — the next day we started early again.